pnp/contoso/filehandler/README.md

 -> note tenant id of app:

 4. Run: "npm run dev-setup"
-  - supply client id and secret when asked
+  - supply client id and secret when prompted
   - follow the on screen prompts to complete the device-code auth flow

+5. Once setup you can optionally delete the registration helper application, or leave it in place for future use.